Parity Quantum Optimization: Benchmarks: Benchmarks

 \subsubsection{Benchmark Results}

-We benchmark the parity mapping against the direct implementation of the problem Hamiltonian $H'$ in the standard gate model (obtained by transpiling the circuit with the {t$\ket{\text{ket}}$} transpiler) of the interactions in Hamiltonian \eqref{eq:electronic_structure:final_hamiltonian}.
-Note that in the standard gate model one could in principle also directly embed Hamiltonian \eqref{eq:electronic_structure:spin_hamiltonian}, which is more efficient as there is no need for replicating the Hilbert space and thereby doing approximations.
+We benchmark the parity mapping against the direct implementation of the problem Hamiltonian $H'$ in the standard gate model (obtained by transpiling the circuit with the {t$\ket{\text{ket}}$} transpiler).
+As we want to compare the required resources for QAOA in different protocols, we map it to a Hamiltonian with $\sigma_z$-operators only, in order to map it to an Ising spin glass (and subsequently embed it on a quantum annealer or perform QAOA) or to apply the parity transformation.
+Although applying approaches like the variational quantum eigensolver \cite{Peruzzo2014} directly to the Hamiltonian $H$ might require fewer resources as there is no need for replicating the Hilbert space, we use the mapping described above to synthetically benchmark QAOA in the parity architecture.
 We compare the number of required multi-qubit gates for a single QAOA cycle.
-In Fig. \ref{fig:electronic_stucture:all}, the results for the QAOA benchmark are shown for different values of the replication factor $r$, where the constraints in the parity mapping were implemented via CNOT gates as well as with 4-body couplers.
-The figures also show the ratio of required CNOT gates in the direct implementation vs. in the parity scheme as defined in eq. \eqref{eq:cnot_ratio} for different values of $r$.
-It is obvious that a threshold for the parity mapping to consume less CNOT gates exists at ${r=5}$ for $\text{H}_2$, while for LiH this threshold is already at ${r=2}$ (note that the trivial case ${r=1}$ is not shown in Fig. \ref{fig:electronic_stucture:all}).
-For the implementation with constraint gates, the gate ratio is always significantly below 1. \\
+In Fig.~\ref{fig:electronic_stucture:all}, the results for the QAOA benchmark are shown for different values of the replication factor $r$, where the constraints in the parity mapping were implemented via CNOT gates as well as with 4-body couplers.
+The figures also show the ratio of required CNOT gates in the direct implementation vs. in the parity scheme as defined in Eq.~\eqref{eq:cnot_ratio} for different values of $r$.
+It is obvious that a threshold for the parity mapping to consume fewer CNOT gates exists at ${r=5}$ for $\text{H}_2$, while for LiH this threshold is already at ${r=2}$ (note that the trivial case ${r=1}$ is not shown in Fig.~\ref{fig:electronic_stucture:all}).
+For the implementation with constraint gates, the gate ratio is always significantly below 1.

 The data presented here was obtained without performing any post-optimization of the circuit for the parity embedding.
 However, in this work no ancilla qubits (which might be necessary for compilation and would introduce additional constraints and therefore CNOT gates) were considered.
-With these assumptions, the parity architecture clearly outperforms the direct embedding of interactions in terms of CNOT gates, especially for large values of $r$. \\
+With these assumptions, the parity architecture clearly outperforms the direct embedding of interactions in terms of CNOT gates, especially for large values of $r$.